sigmonsays/sigmonsays.github.io/content/post/nix-tip-nvd.md

 Here we can see if I were to do a switch, 7 packages would be updated.

+Also here are some cool one liners

+On nixos you can diff the last 2 profiles.
+This can be used to detect if a kernel update occured

+    nvd diff $(ls -d1v /nix/var/nix/profiles/system-*-link|tail -n 2)

 # nix store diff-closure